Jackson-Mu/Jackson-Mu/README.md

 ### Reality Check 📖

-But honestly, if there’s a good football, basketball, or volleyball game on, I’ll watch it first, the computer might have to wait.
+Honestly, if there’s a good football, basketball, or volleyball game on, I’ll watch it first, the computer might have to wait.
 Or I’ll do both at the same time — who says I can’t multitask?